myatktun/myatktun.github.io/_sources/Linux.rst

         - USB drivers have a list of supported devices in ``struct usb_device_id``
         - search the Makefiles with ``find -type f -name Makefile | xargs grep DRIVER_NAME`` for ``CONFIG_`` to build the driver
-    * **for Root Filesystem**
+    * **for Root File System**
         - contain all initial programs, and usually entire system config
-        - the kernel must be able to find the root filesystem at boot time
+        - the kernel must be able to find the root file system at boot time
-        - recommended to build filesystem for root partition, and disk controller for the disk, and use ramdisk image at boot time
+        - recommended to build file system for root partition, and disk controller for the disk, and use ramdisk image at boot time
-        - determine the filesystem type with ``mount | grep " / "``, and check block devices with ``tree -d /sys/block | egrep "hd|sd"``
+        - determine the file system type with ``mount | grep " / "``, and check block devices with ``tree -d /sys/block | egrep "hd|sd"``
         - disk partitions are numbered, but main block devices are not
         - the whole main block device must be configured to access the individual partitions